Skip to main content

 I will miss the way our quick coffees somehow turned into long conversations about everything and nothing.

-Gratitude gives the goodbye weight without forcing sadness.
-Name what their presence, support, friendship or love changed in your life.
+Gratitude gives the goodbye meaning without forcing sadness.
+Name what their presence, support, friendship, or love has changed in your life.

 See the gratitude